MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Employee self-service

-An employee self-service site creates an efficient and well-informed workforce by streamlining common tasks and empowering every employee with a definitive source of knowledge.
+An employee self-service site creates an efficient and well-informed workforce by streamlining common tasks and empowering employees with a definitive source of knowledge.

 :::image type="content" source="media/Employee self service.png" alt-text="Employee self-service template landing page.":::

 ## Community

-The community site uses peer-to-peer interactions between customers and experts to organically grow the catalog of available knowledge from knowledge base articles, forums, and blogs, as well as providing feedback through comments and ratings.
+The community site template uses peer-to-peer interactions between customers and experts.
+Use this template to organically grow the catalog of available knowledge via knowledge base articles, forums, and blogs, and the feedback provided through comments and ratings.

 :::image type="content" source="media/Community thumbnail.png" alt-text="Community template landing page.":::